pthapa81/movie-trailer-website/README.md

-# ud036_StarterCode
-Source code for a Movie Trailer website.
+# Movie Trailer Website
+This is a simple web site with server side code that will display a list of awesome movies.

+# Installation and Setup